KnowLedgerRDM/KnowYou/README.md

 Provide your thoughts by submitting a [GitHub issue](https://github.com/KnowLedgerProject/KnowYou/issues) using one of the templates provided.

-Later on, once the project is going, we will enable discussions in this repo we discuss the ideas you have.
+Later on, once the project is going, we will enable discussions in this repo to encourage discussion of your ideas.

 Cheers, The KnowLedger Team